homeworkc/lazycast/README.md

 Devices may not fully support backchannel control and some keystrokes/clicks will behave differently in this case.
 The left Windows key is not captured and when it is pressed, it makes the current window to be out-of-focus and thus disables the backchannel controls.
 If it is pressed again the window will be in-focus.

 HDCP(content protection): Neither the key nor the hardware is available on Pi and therefore is not supported.

+Some Windows 10 devices seem to disconnect shortly after a connection is established.
+You can try using ``win10debug.sh`` instead of ``all.sh`` and see if it helps.

 # Start on boot